 If one or more versions of cryptocurrency become the workhorse for a future, secret, blockchain ledger system, several aspects of human organisation may need to change forever.
 All this illustrates how far away the widespread use of cryptocurrency and blockchain technology is from reality.

-- Banks traditionally operate by transforming risks (liquidity risk, credit risk, maturity risk, collateral, etc) but the global financial crash was an example of a time when banks and their regulators failed to properly oversee this process.
+- Banks traditionally operate by transforming risks (liquidity risk, credit risk, maturity risk, collateral, etc) but the 2008 global financial crash was an example of a time when banks and their regulators failed to properly oversee this process.
 Regulation has since moved to prevent this from happening again.
 For cryptocurrency, their secretive blockchain ledger and account keeping means banks and regulators will not have access to data with which to measure and manage individual, corporate, or systemic risks.
-Neither will the securities market have full visibility, blinkering its ability to allocate capital efficiently to crypto.
+Neither will the securities market have full visibility, blinkering its ability to allocate capital efficiently.

 - With the ability of individuals, companies and organisations to hide wealth within blockchains, the re-distribution of wealth – which lies at the heart of western democratic social bargains – will be impaired.
 The tax-base of governments will be undermined, as will be their ability to provide public services.